pathey/pathey/README.md

 ## Hi there!
-My name is Peter Athey and I am a graduate student at SDSU.
+My name is Peter Athey and I am a software engineer interested in challenging hardware adjacent problems!

 I have experience in data analysis, machine learning, and embedded systems.

-Education 🎓: I am currently pursuing a Master's in Computer Engineering (not Computer Science!) at San Diego State University.
-My undergraduate degree is a Bachelor's in Physics at UC Merced.
+Education 🎓: I have a MS in Computer Engineering (not Computer Science!) from San Diego State University.
+My undergraduate degree is a BS in Physics at UC Merced.
 My senior thesis was a meta analysis of performance trends in the perovskite solar cell field.
 Read it [here!](https://drive.google.com/file/d/1ppUPBzI7XF35x9pE6dLhKuWVs36OalOH/view?usp=sharing)

 Fun Fact: The first person to receive a PhD in Computer Science was a nun!
 Read more [here](https://www.cs.wisc.edu/2019/03/18/2759/).